A diffusive origin for the cosmic-ray spectral hardening reveals signatures of a nearbysource in the leptons and protons data: Energy-dependent release time from Supernova remnant shocks

 where $\gamma \tau$ is the number of e-folding growth time necessary to amplify the magnetic field (we take $\gamma \tau=5$ hereafter), $\chi= U_{\rm CR}/\rho u_{\rm sh}^2$, is the fraction of the shock kinetic energy imparted into CRs (we take $\chi=0.1$ hereafter), $\rho$ is the ambient gas mass density and $\phi =\ln(E_{p, \mathrm{max}}/m_{p}c^2)$.

-We consider a shock radius scaling with time as $\sim t^b$, where $b$ depends on the evolution stage: $b=1$, $b=2/5$, $b=3/10$, $b=1/4$ in the \textit{free expansion} (Free), \textit{Sedov-Taylor} (Sed), \textit{pressure-driven snowplough} (PDS) and \textit{momentum-conservation phases} (MCS), respectively.
-We use the scaling laws derived in \cite{truelove99,cioffi88} to evaluate the shock radius and speed at the transition between two phases.
+We consider a shock radius scaling with time as $\sim t^b$, where $b$ depends on the evolution stage: $b=1$, $b=2/5$, $b=3/10$, $b=1/4$ in the \textit{free expansion} (Free), \textit{Sedov-Taylor} (ST), \textit{pressure-driven snowplough} (PDS) and \textit{momentum-conservation phases} (MCS), respectively.
+We use the scaling laws derived in \citet{truelove99,cioffi88} to evaluate the shock radius and speed at the transition between two phases.
 The magnetic field strength is assumed to vary as a certain power of the shock speed, namely $B(t) \propto u_{\rm sh}^a$, where $a$ may depend on the SNR evolution stage.
 Once the time dependence of $E_{p, \mathrm{max}}$ is explicit, we can inverse it to find the release time $t(E_{p, \mathrm{max}})$.

-With this procedure, the timescales for the different stages of the SNR evolution, from the Sedov phase until the dissipation of the remnant (\textit{merging stage}), can be calculated as follows:
+With this procedure, the timescales for the different stages of the SNR evolution, from the ST phase until the dissipation of the remnant (\textit{merging stage}), can be calculated as follows: